Top 10 obscene Spanish expressions – fun for the whole family!

 De puta madre

-“Your whore mother”, in Spanish, is actually a positive thing… it means something went really well, or you had a great time.
+“Of whore mother.”
+It’s used, apparently, as an adverb.
+And in Spanish, is actually a positive thing… it means something went really well, or you had a great time.

 Q: How was the party last night?